Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 ### ↳ Floating-Point Data Types (Decimals): `float`, `double`

 ## 5️⃣ **`float`**:
 The float data type is a single-precision 32-bit IEEE 754 floating-point.
-Use a float (instead of double) if you need to save memory in large arrays of floating-point numbers.
-The size of the float data type is 4 bytes (32 bits).
-Its default value is 0.0f.
-However, it's important to note that the float data type is not suitable for precise values, such as currency, due to potential rounding errors in floating-point arithmetic.
+Use a float (instead of **double**) if you need to save memory in large arrays of floating-point numbers.
+The size of the float data type is **4 bytes (32 bits)**.
+Its default value is `0.0f`.
+However, it's important to note that the float data type is not suitable for precise values, such as **currency**, due to potential **rounding errors** in floating-point arithmetic.

 ### » Syntax: